 - Ticket comments should identify the contributor – Each ticket update or comment should be associated with the contributor of the update or comment.
 This provides an audit trail to the historical record.

 - No ambiguous classification terms – The ticket classification scheme should not include ambiguous terms such as other, miscellaneous, and issue.

 - Continuous improvements – Ticket classification should improve efficiency not create overhead.
 Frequently reviewing your structure and process will improve efficiency.

-- Operational categories – You should design ticket categories which are based on the customer description of the issue captured by the Help Desk Agent during the initial contact.
-In most cases, obtaining detailed technical information of the issue from the customer over the phone is not a realistic expectation.
+- Use customer-centric operational categories – You should design ticket classifications that are based on the customer description of the issue captured by the Help Desk Agent during the initial contact.
+In most cases, obtaining detailed technical information on the issue from the customer over the phone is not a realistic expectation.
 Define ticket category terms based on customer terminology.

-- Resolution Categories (closure codes) – Many companies with have two ticket classification schemes called operational categories and resolution categories.
-Resolution categories are technical closure codes entered by the resolver team and is based on the resolution.
+- Include resolution categories (closure codes) – Many companies have two ticket classification schemes called operational categories and resolution categories.
+Resolution categories are technical closure codes entered by the resolver team and are based on the resolution.